Want to eat meat, but care about how it’s been produced? This handy list covers some of the best places to find high-welfare meat Cardiff.

-All of the food at this cafe is homemade, they source their meat from local farmers who look after their animals and give them plenty of outside space to roam free.
+All of the food at this cafe is homemade, they source their meat from local farmers who give them plenty of outside space to roam free.
 All of their eggs are free-range and they use organic and local produce as much as possible.
-Not bad for a skate park!
+Not bad for a skate park cafe!

 The Stable (Pizza & Pies)